thervieu/42boot2root/writeup1.md

 ```

 > We find that `/forum/templates_c` is the only folder where this can be written.
 This basically create an HTML page with a textbox.
 When you click on the **Submit** button the input is evaluated directly in the shell where the website is hosted.

+We now have a shell in the working directory `/forum/templates_c`, we are logged as `www-data`.
+After listing a few directories, we find `/home/LOOKATME/password` that gives us the credentials pair `lmezard:G!@M6f4Eatau{sF"`.
+We can log into the vm directly, this doesn't work with ssh.